Electrostatics/UQ/README.md

 1. Collect atomic trajectory from molecular dynamics (MD) simulation using MD engine of choice.
 2. Using the data collected in Step 1, pre-process trajectory using principal component analysis (PCA).
 This is the sample set, and a subset of this will be the training set.
 The following files are generated:
    - principal components
    - x, y, and z coordinate inputs in compatible format for APBS
 3. Using the x, y, and z coordinates computed in Step 2, run APBS to evaluate quantity of interest (solvation energy) on training samples.
 The following files are generated:
    - solvation energy of training samples
 4. Using the principal components generated in Step 2, create the orthonormal basis for the surrogate model.
 The following files are generated:
    - orthonormal polynomial basis
    - measurement matrix
-5. Using the following:
+5. Using the following to evaluate the measurement matrix and solve for the surrogate model coefficients:
    - trajectory collected in Step 2
    - solvation energy of samples computed in Step 3
    - orthonormal polynomial basis and measurement matrix computed in Step 4

-evaluate the measurement matrix and solve for the surrogate model coefficients.
-The following files are generated:
+   - the following files are generated:
       - surrogate model

-Note: We use the [SPGL1](https://www.cs.ubc.ca/~mpf/spgl1/) solver to solve for the model coefficients.
+   - Note: We use the [SPGL1](https://www.cs.ubc.ca/~mpf/spgl1/) solver to solve for the model coefficients.
-6. Using the following:
+6. Using the following to calculate the gradient matrix to perform sparsity-enhancing rotation:
    - trajectory collected in Step 2
    - orthonormal polynomial basis computed in Step 4
    - surrogate model computed in Step 5

-calculate the gradient matrix to perform sparsity-enhancing rotation.
-The following files are generated:
+   - the following files are generated:
       - gradient matrix
       -	rotated training set
 7. Repeat Steps 4 - 5 with the rotated training set to reconstruct the orthonormal basis and surrogate model.
 This step is necessary when the underlying distribution is non-Gaussian.

 ### Alanine Dipeptide Example
 We present a numerical example applying the DSRAR framework for UQ for the solvation energy of a small molecule (alanine dipeptide) with respect to thermally driven conformational fluctuations sampled from an MD simulation.
-![Molecular structure of alanine dipeptide](MD.png) Pre-processing random inputs via PCA shows that its underlying distribution is non-Gaussian.
+![Molecular structure of alanine dipeptide](MD.png)

+Pre-processing random inputs via PCA shows that its underlying distribution is non-Gaussian.
 Sampling points representing the joint probability distributions along the first three principal components are shown below.

 ![Joint probability distributions alone the first three principal components](PrincComp-JointDist.png)